veganprimate/CotCPort/customqsts_en.md

 `EventList` is the registry for playable/callable event assets.

-It tells the engine which event JSON asset exists, what map it belongs to, and what return/location metadata is applied when the event exits.
+It tells the engine which event asset exists, what map it belongs to, and what return/location metadata is applied when the event exits.

 Important fields:
 - `m_id`: event ID used elsewhere (`QuestTaskList`, `NpcTalkList_*`, `StoryBookList`, `ScenarioReplay*`, event commands, etc.).